joehunterdev/react-complete-guide/readme.md

      - Meaning alots of errors can be solved before runtime

   #### Time to Practice: Exercise Time!
+    - Outsource todo cmp and configure correct type of cmp
+    - We can use a model to define the shape of our data
   #### Form Submissions In TypeScript Projects

   #### Working with refs & useRef